The Immersion into Truth – Uniting Science, Religion and Art for the Ultimate Human Experience

 The day science, spirituality and religion are integrated, they will become fact-based, and multiple religions as well as spiritual traditions will converge into a single scientific and evidence-based religion.

-The natural instinct or human nature is to enjoy the fulfillment and that fulfillment is impossible without the adoption of truth in their lives.
+The natural instinct or human nature is to enjoy fulfillment and that fulfillment is impossible without the adoption of truth in their lives.

 As society progresses, the understanding of the interplay between science, religion, and art is evolving.
 The new generation has the potential to be more religious, however on the condition that they experience God’s Grace in their lives rather than adhere to superstitions and rituals.